 Student Health & Wellness Internships

-The Student Health and Wellness program accepts interns from the following programs:
+The Student Health and Wellness program offers a paid internship for students in the following programs:

 • Health Promotion